FraunhoferIOSB/ChillImport/Example/ImportExample01.md

 First download and install the program.

-The excel-file you want to import is: Examplefile.xlsx
+The csv-file you want to import is: Examplefile.csv

 ### Step 1:
 (Tip: Open the log.
 It might help)
 1. select "File"
-2. than select the "examplefile.csv" file
+2. then select the "examplefile.csv" file
-3. Click "ok"(every time u choose a new source you have to click ok)
+3. Click "ok" (every time u choose a new source you have to click ok)

 ### Step 2:
 Here you have 2 Options: